pgrajzl/satellite-overhead/quickstart.md

     positions: List[PositionTime]
 ```
 The `Satellite` class, containins details about the satellite and a list of PositionTime objects.
 The `PositionTime` dataclass specifies the satellite's position in altitude and azimuth at a discrete point in time.

+#### Example

+Example code is available within the package, e.g. if the packaged was installed within a Python virtual environment it would be located:

+`./env/lib64/python3.10/site-packages/examples/example.py`